 It was the easy way out.
 Should I just believe that there was absolutely nothing to be done to reverse the process?
 Maybe the solution didn't exist… yet, but maybe it could be found somehow.
 I lived in a world full of wonders and supernatural.
 Why couldn't a cure be created?
 Lex had been put back together before.

 Besides, Lex would never give up on his life and paradoxically, I started to believing the evil part of him.
 He had no reason to lie to me.
 He'd already been brutally honest with me when it came to Eve Tessmacher.

 There was always a way out.
 Once kryptonite had done it.
 Other time Chloe…

-I closed my eyes, the knife was still put to Lex's chest, but I could not bring myself to stab him.
-Not just yet.
-I was fighting the strange fog that seemed to surround my mind at the moment.
+I closed my eyes, the knife was right next to Lex's chest, but I just couldn't bring myself to stab him.
+Not yet.
+I was fighting the strange fog that seemed to be clouding my head at the moment.

 I saw in my mind my first encounter with Lex.
-Id liked him from that very moment.
-I'd loved him too.
-It was love from the first sight and I could not deny it any longer.
-Id fallen for him and been loving him more and more for the next hundred plus years.
+I'd liked him from that very moment.
+I'd loved him, too.
+It was love from the first sight and I couldn't deny it any longer.
+I'd fallen for him and been loving him more and more for the next hundred plus years.

 Why would I suddenly stop?

-I remembered how I'd suffered, thinking he was dead and then how happy I'd been when he turned out to be very much alive.
+I remembered how I'd suffered when thinking that he was dead and then how happy I'd been when he'd turned out to be very much alive.

 I remembered our first kiss.